CassianoOliveira23/Hashflix-Django/README.md

 ---

 <h2>Search</h2>
-<p>In the navigation bar when you click "Search", you can type the movie you are looking for</p>
+<p>In the navigation bar when you click "Search", you can type the movie/corse you are looking for</p>

 ![pesquisar](https://github.com/CassianoOliveira23/Hashflix-Django/assets/130614345/a22f1fb4-5815-47c1-aa5e-529a3e1f7efc)